ms/buildtogether.tech/git-solo/index.md

 The lines from `<<<<<<< HEAD` to `=======` are what was in `main`, while the lines from there to `>>>>>>> docs` show what was in `homework4`.
 If there were several conflicting regions in the same file, Git would mark each one this way.
+Once again, you have to hate yourself a little to view these conflicts as raw text files; even legacy text editors like [Emacs][emacs] will highlight them, and Git GUIs will help you view and edit these regions.

 We have to decide what to do next: keep the `main` changes, keep those from `homework4`, edit this part of the file to combine them, or write something new.